SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/quotes/quote-properties.md

 ---
+title: crmscript_quote_properties
-title: One quote per sale
+description: One quote per sale
-uid: crmscript_quote_properties
-SortOrder: 10
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# One quote per sale

 Quotes are what connects products to a sale.
 You must [record a sale](../sales/leads.md) **before** you can add a quote.
 Also, [products](./products.md) must have been registered before you can add them to a quote.